-This gem is a beautiful nonfiction story-book – one of my most sought-after kinds of book to use in the classroom.
+Wild Lives is a beautiful nonfiction story-book – one of my most sought-after kinds of book to use in the classroom.
 I love how authors can turn thrilling storytelling techniques to the real world as though to say, ‘This will seem like it’s fantasy but it all 100% happened!’
 Children love this too.
-From my experience, stories like the ones in Wild Lives really grip young readers and inspire a life-long interest in the world around them.
+From my experience, stories like the ones in Wild Lives grip young readers and inspire a life-long interest in the world around them.

 Following in the footsteps of the enormously popular Survivors and Heroes by David Long, Wild Lives relates the stories of ’50 extraordinary animals that made history’.
-I was impressed by the range of creatures included here: not just some of the more familiar tales of Beast-Heroes, such as the pigeons used in World War 2, Laika the space-dog, and Seabiscuit; but there’s also an orca, a giraffe, two penguins, a hippo…even an octopus who could open jars!
+I was impressed by the range of creatures included here.
+There are the familiar tales of Beast-Heroes, such as the pigeons used in World War II, Laika the space-dog, and Seabiscuit.
+However the less familiar is included in this collection too; there’s also an orca, a giraffe, two penguins, a hippo…even an octopus who could open jars!

 I’m a firm advocate of daily reading aloud to children in Key Stage 2 classrooms.
-As their own interests and reading tastes develop, I’m also really keen to ensure the children I teach enjoy a broad range of text types read to them.
-Non-fiction is currently in something of a Golden Age and books like Wild Lives really need to be snapped up by teachers looking for cracking stories to read to their classes…ones that are absolutely true.
-Children will relish these tales – they’re immediately inspiring and there’s loads to discuss and relate to all of our lives.
+As their interests and reading tastes develop, I’m also really keen to ensure the children that I teach enjoy a broad range of text types read to them.
+Nonfiction is currently in something of a Golden Age and books like Wild Lives need to be snapped up by teachers looking for cracking stories to read to their classes…ones that are absolutely true.
+Children will relish these tales – they’re immediately inspiring, and there’s loads to discuss and relate to all of our lives.

-A joyful and amazing set of stories – more please, Ben, Sarah and Nosy Crow!
+This is a joyful and amazing collection of stories – more please, Ben, Sarah and Nosy Crow!